Pratik94229/Myntra-Clone/README.md

-# Mnytra Clone
+# Myntra Clone

 Welcome to the Mnytra Clone project!
-This is a simple web page created using HTML and CSS to replicate the basic layout and styling of the popular online fashion store, Mnytra.
+This is a simple web page created using HTML and CSS to replicate the basic layout and styling of the popular online fashion store, Myntra.
 This project serves as a learning exercise and demonstration of front-end web development skills.

 ## Table of Contents